 Ever wonder why your scars tend to grow beyond the boundaries of the original site of a skin injury?
 Well, these raised scars are referred to as keloids.
 They are the result of irregular wound healing and can appear on anyone but African Americans, and Hispanics are 16 percent more likely to have them.
-Keloids are also seen 15 times more often on Black than on caucasian skin.
+Keloids form 15 times more frequently on Black than on caucasian skin.

 What causes keloids?